Provost’s painting, described by some as lyrical abstraction, has evolved in a series of works exploring specific formalist concerns.

 Drawing, for him a gestural manifestation of the subconscious, plays a decisive role in the composition of his canvases.
 Provost says that since 2007 he has been exploring pictorial space in his work, in a process of constant refinement.

-“My approach to both drawing and painting goes far beyond staightforward execution.
+“My approach to both drawing and painting goes far beyond straightforward execution.
 The drawings, in India ink, graphite, and red chalk, are produced in a stream of consciousness and are then cut out.
 Paradoxically, they become the embryo of a work that is constructed using a highly studied and rational approach that follows the logic of my investigation of space and its simplification.
-My work is mainly based on the study of composition in terms of line, depth, relationships between masses, gestures, and trompe-l’oeil”.
+My work is mainly based on the study of composition in terms of line, depth, relationships between masses, gestures, and trompe-l’oeil,” Jean-François Provost.

 Provost basically defines himself as a Plasticien.

-Jean-François Provost lives in the Outaouais region and deals professionally in Halifax, Ottawa and Montreal.
+Jean-François Provost lives in Gatineau Quebec.
 A number of collections include works by Provost, notably the collections of Foreign Affairs and International Trade Canada, the Musée des beaux-arts de Mont Saint-Hilaire, Provigo, the City of Ottawa, the City of Gatineau, as well as many corporate and private collections in the United States, England, Belgium and Austria.